DimaD0nts0v/machine_learning/README.md

 # machine_learning
-There are my steps of studying machine learning
+There are my steps of studying machine learning:
+- linear regression
+- classification
+- clustering